November 7, 2016

 Happy to meet you at our next event!

-At Textmetrics, we love actively participating in various events and special occasions.
-We are often present, eager to establish new connections and share experiences.
-We are excited to welcome you at the next gathering we attend.
+At Textmetrics, we love to participate in various events and special occasions actively.
+We are often present and eager to make new connections and share experiences.
+We look forward to welcoming you to the upcoming events we will be partcipating in.

 Click here to see which events we will be attending!